zuiko21/minimOS/OS/README.md

 Although older versions (up to 0.5, *without* '816 support) used the `_EXIT_OK` and `_ERR` macros everywhere (**all** routines ending in `RTS`), proper compatibility of 8-bit software is only achieved from the use of the proper set of macros; for *driver code* and other generic routines (which are **expected to be in bank zero** anyway) they're replaced by the new `_DR_OK` and `_DR_ERR` which otherwise are the same as the old 8-bit generic macros. **Application** and other executable binary blobs were expected to end in `RTS`; but '816 will use** `RTL` **instead, thus a new `_FINISH` and `_ABORT()` macro set *must* be used instead.

+A UNIX-like **SIGTERM handler** can be installed by any task via the `SET_HNDL` API call. *These routined give no error and could be located anywhere into the 16 MiB address space of a 65816*, thus will always end in **`RTI`**.
+By default, the preinstalled handler for any newly launched task equals `SIGKILL`.

 *As of 0.5.1*, 6502-code is only able to run within the lowest 64 KB (bank zero) but **future plans** include a 64-byte *wrapper* at the end of any available bank for '02 *bank-agnostic* code to run.

 ###Parameter passing and return values